DomasM/Topas4Info/_pages/03_changelog.md

 ### Changed
-1. Prefer explicit addresses for Eth motor boards in device configuration instead of 'auto' 1.(C) Tweak forbidden ranges generation for discontinous motor calibration curves
+1. Prefer explicit addresses for Eth motor boards in device configuration instead of 'auto'
+1. (C) Tweak forbidden ranges generation for discontinous motor calibration curves

 ### Fixed
 1. (S) If TCP ports required to expose REST etc services are taken on startup, try alternative ports at +200, +400 etc